 Day five allows time for final shaping and refinement as you design and shape the door pull.

-In the fifth week of our journey, you’ll begin your cabinet project,
+In the fifth and sixth week of your journey, you’ll begin your cabinet project,

 “Ain’t no feathers around here boys…” a delicate wall cabinet based on a design from, Made by Hand-Furniture Projects from the Unplugged Woodshop.